J-A-S-M-I-N-J/movie-project/README.md

-# The Coolest Movie Quiz
+# Coolest Movie Quiz

-- **The Coolest Movie Quiz** is an interactive quiz-game that lets the player answer questions about 20 movies (or until timer runs out).
+- **Coolest Movie Quiz** is an interactive quiz-game that lets the player answer questions about 20 movies (or until timer runs out).
 They are presented with a relating image for each question, and have the possbility of choosing one out of three answers.
 The pace of the game is very high, since your running against the clock, and the player is presented with new questions as soon as a button is pressed.
 - The goal of this movie quiz is of course, to have fun and collect points.
 However, I wanted to present a real challenge, because most movie-quizes out there are quite easy.
   - The quiz covers many different genres, from comedy, to horror, fantasy classics and some "cult-classics" as well.
   - The questions are structured in a way that is unpredictable.
 Sometimes short statements are questions, other times text is quite long, and occasionally it's more related to movie success like the Oscars rather than about the movie itself.